andrzejdus/vga-renderer/README.md

 # VGA
-DOS 16 bit, real mode app that draws some stuff on VGA display hardware.
+DOS 16 bit, real mode app that draws stuff on VGA display hardware.
 At the moment code uses [Mode X](https://en.wikipedia.org/wiki/Mode_X).

 # How can I build it?